My life in Florence (Part 1)

 I am Gregory.
-I am a last year student in the formation ‘Tourism and recreation management’ in Belgium.
+I am a last year student in the formation of ‘Tourism and recreation management’ in Belgium.
 At this moment I am in Florence.
 I came here because I am doing my internship at the incoming tour operator We Like Tuscany in Florence.
-This company sells several kind of tours.
-You can do bike tours, wine and food tours, Fiat 500 tours, Vespa tours and hiking tours.
+This company sells several kinds of tours.
+You can do bike tours, wine and food tours, Fiat 500 tours, Vespa tours, and hiking tours.

-When I arrived in Florence I was a little bit afraid, afraid for the unknown.
+When I arrived in Florence I was a little bit afraid, afraid of the unknown.
 I was in a foreign country and I didn’t know what was coming on me.
-I didn’t know anyone here and was whole alone, what made it even scarier.
+I didn’t know anyone here and was whole alone, which made it even scarier.

-The first days in Florence I walked around through the city and I quickly realised that this actually is a beautiful city.
-The city has plenty of beautiful building and thing to see, like: the Ponte Vecchio, Uffizi, Palazzo Pitti, the Cathedral Santa Maria del Fiore, … Not only the must sees are a reason to visit Florence.
+The first days in Florence I walked around through the city and I quickly realized that this actually is a beautiful city.
+The city has plenty of beautiful building and thing to see, like: the Ponte Vecchio, Uffizi, Palazzo Pitti, the Cathedral Santa Maria del Fiore, … Not only the must-see are a reason to visit Florence.
 The weather is great this time of the year and the food is amazing.
 I really am a lover of the Italian kitchen.

-On my first day at my internship at We Like Tuscany I was shocked about how the work life in Italy is totally different than in Belgium.
-In Belgium there is a constant pressure on your shoulders and here is everything relaxed.
+On my first day at my internship at We Like Tuscany, I was shocked about how the work life in Italy is totally different than in Belgium.
+In Belgium there is constant pressure on your shoulders and here is everything relaxed.

 My colleagues are really friendly people.
-On my first day I immediately felt as a part of the team.
-They introduced me to the company and explained me what they exactly do.
+On my first day, I immediately felt like a part of the team.
+They introduced me to the company and explained to me what they exactly do.

 The Taste of Tuscany Half Day bike tour is a tour outside the city of Florence.
-The meeting point is in the city centre, but we immediately drove into the Tuscan hills.
+The meeting point is in the city center, but we immediately drove into the Tuscan hills.
 We started with a 2 km climb on the first hill of the tour.
-Personally I had a little struggle with climbing this hill, because I am really out of shape, but I made it.
+Personally, I had a little struggle with climbing this hill because I am really out of shape, but I made it.